yuantailing/cgservice/README.md

 1. Copy *letsencrypt/sites.env.sample* to *letsencrypt/sites.env* and edit it.
 1. Build and run.
-1. Reload apache2 certificates are updated by running `docker-compose exec apache2 apachectl -k graceful`.
+1. Update apache2 config files and reload apache2 by running `docker-compose exec apache2 apachectl -k graceful` and `docker-compose exec netredirect apachectl -k graceful`.

-Letsencrypt is not a part of docker-compose, it should be run in cycles.
+Each certificate expires in about 3 months, so letsencrypt should be run in cycles to renew certificates.
 Apache2 should be running when renewing certificates.

 ### mysql